equinor/terraform-module-template/README.md

-# terraform-azurerm-{module}
+# terraform-azurerm-foobar

-Terraform module which creates an Azure ...
+Terraform module which creates an Azure foobar.

 ## Usage